 Doing your research is especially important when you are interviewing with a start-up, here is Bradley Andrews with more information:

 How to answer: “What trends do you think are affecting our industry?”

 It is possible that the employer will ask you a question that will test your current awareness and commercial awareness.
 A good answer to this question is one that demonstrates a good understanding of the market forces that are impacting the industry which is then linked back to the employer’s business.

 An understanding of the market is something that can be developed through academic studies and gaining experience in the field.
 These can also be supplemented by reading publications from institutions with oversight in the field, businesses in the field (including your prospective employer), peer reviewed journal articles, and credible news articles.
 Podcasts, seminars, and webinars can also provide insightful information.

-Here are my own thoughts on why publications are so important:
+Here is David Lines on why publications are so important:

 How to answer: “Why do you want to work for us?”

 The answer to this question will build on much of what has been discussed above and should focus on the following areas: